 Cacao Trees: About 4500

 - Specificities: Abundance of rivers deep soil with old trees, ancient plantation.

 - Ownership : Parcelas owned by 6 families.
 Managed by a womens collective.

 Their village, close by the town of San Antoinio, gathers a myriad of small lands where mainly sugar cane and corn are cultivated in monoculture.
 In some parts of the area, the use traditional forest gardens persisted and involves beautiful local hybrid varieties.

 *The Suchitepequez region, tuked on the foothills of the sierra maya, south of the Atitlan lake and in front on the pacific, offers optimal weather conditions for Cacao.
 The area offers perfect flat and rich soils, the abundance of rivers, sun and rain.

 Odilia, mother of two daughters manages the collective.

-The Nuevo Amanecer collective counts 12 womens.
+The Nuevo Amanecer collective counts 12 women.
 Some are single mothers, young mothers and widows.
-In their small workshop, that is also the new kitchen of Odilia’s house.
-They do all the aspects of the Artisan Cacao
+In their small workshop, that is also the new kitchen of Odilia’s house, they do all the aspects of the Artisan Cacao.

 Through generations of alchemy, this cacao’s flavor has been crafted to be fruity, acidic, rich in fats, and offer caramel bittersweet aromas typical to fermented ceremonial grade cacao.
 Mama amor tastes extra fruity and acidic, probably thanks to the unique fermentation technique (5 days in a basket with banana leaves without moving) that the collective still uses as a local tradition.